RicqCodes/nft_wallet_fetcher/README.md

 ## Usage

-1. Open the app.ts file and update the COUNTER_CONTRACT_ADDRESSES array with the NFT contract addresses you want to fetch data for.
+1. Open the constants.ts file and update the COUNTER_CONTRACT_ADDRESSES array with the NFT contract addresses you want to fetch data for.

 2. Run the app: